leandrogoe/sidekiq-dynamic-options/README.md

-# sidekiq-dynamic-options
+# Sidekiq Dynamic Options
-A gem to enable the override of sidekiq options worker dynamically
+Dynamic options for you Sidekiq jobs.